pnp/sp-starter-kit/source/react-personal-tasks/README.md

 v2 web part is modified to use Graph Toolkit to expose the personal tasks, which simplifies the implementation.

+This webpart is a technology demostrator of Microsoft Graph Toolkit React components, in particular "Tasks".
+This webpart uses the @microsoft/mgt-react package, which is currently in preview and subject to change.

 ![Personal Tasks](./assets/personal-tasks-demo.gif)

 ## How to use this web part on your web pages